iterative/dvc.org/public/static/docs/command-reference/run.md

   determined by the logic described in the `-f` option) without asking for confirmation.

-- `--ignore-build-cache` - forcefully execute the `command` again, even if an equivalent stage file exists.
+- `--ignore-build-cache` - forcefully execute the `command` again, even if the same `dvc run` command has already been run in this workspace.
 Useful if the command's code is non-deterministic (meaning it produces different outputs from the same list of inputs).

 - `--remove-outs` (_deprecated_) - remove stage outputs before executing the `command`.
 If `--no-exec` specified outputs are removed anyway.
 See